 To play, you will select a "hero" or "champion" emoji from your collection.
 This is the emoji that will "power up" as you match emojis in combinations of 3, 4, or 5 during a round of play.
 Your goal is to clear missions so that you can "level up."

 While you could choose a hero emoji at random, it is always a good idea to leverage your hero's special power against the missions you are trying to clear.
 For example, if one of your missions is to clear 22 Sunshines during Blitz mode, it would be a good idea to use a champion emoji like Cinderella, who turns emojis into Sunshine as her special power.

 Some emojis, like Jiminy Cricket, have powers that aren't always easy to use.
-Jiminy Cricket will plop down a Rainbow Star, but getting Jiminy to full power takes a long time; you might be lucky to get two Rainbow Stars in a 60 second game.
-A better strategy might be to use emojis that create duplicates of itself at power-ups.
+Jiminy Cricket will plop down a Rainbow Star, but getting Jiminy to full power takes a long time; you might be lucky to get two Rainbow Stars in a 60-second game.
+A better strategy might be to use emojis that create duplicates of themselves at power-ups.
 See the table below for a list of my favorite emojis to leverage against specific missions.